geeksareforlife/wandering-wolves/content/npcs/athon-cabell.md

   - Cabell Family
 ---

-Athon is a human man, head of the Cabell Family.
+Athon is a human man, head of the Cabell Family.<!--more-->

 He is married to {{< npc "Katrin Cabell" >}} and together they have a son, {{< npc "Henry Cabell" "Henry" >}}